 Add to your eclectic tree ornaments by making some of your own this year.
 Homemade ornaments are a fun activity for kids and a good way to utilize odds and ends around the house.
 Here are some useful ideas:

 Use natural or nontoxic cleaners and detergents to prepare for guests or clean up with after the big feast.
 Less-toxic cleaners create less air pollution and are healthier options all around.
 Defrost your freezer too so it works more efficiently and is ready to hold delicious leftovers.

 Update old appliances, like dishwashers, ovens, refrigerators, washers and dryers with newer, energy-efficient models.
 These appliances have larger capacities than older models and use less energy and water to get the job done.
 Don't have any energy-efficient appliances?
 Perhaps Santa will leave one for you under the Christmas tree – better be on your best behavior.

 While you're out there spreading holiday cheer, why not spread a little green awareness too?
 Friends and family will appreciate gifts with a purpose and an opportunity to save money and reduce waste.
 Also, if you’re surprised with a new appliance or electronic gift this year, check to see if the old item can be recycled before dragging it to the curb.
+Lowe’s offers a free haul away service for most major appliances.
 Below are some energy-efficient gift ideas:

 You don't have to spend a fortune on wrapping paper to make a statement under the tree.
 Reuse everyday items found around the house, like newspaper, burlap bags and leftover wallpaper scraps.
 Packing materials from large appliances, like TVs and refrigerators, can be broken down and used to ship gifts.
 Be creative and reuse old paint chips as gift tags and labels on boxes.